• METABOLIC ALLOMETRY... 'm' Use this

 units.
 The energy equivalence of metabolism (joules per ml of oxygen

-is set at 20.1 joules/ml (this varies -- but not by very much -- with different metabolic fuels).
+is 20.1 joules/ml.
 The mass coefficient in the allometric equation

 ('a' value) is adjusted to reflect whatever output unit is in use.